5 Skills That Every Preschooler Needs Before Grade School

 See the above picture?
 That is how my daughter grips her pencil, and it is completely wrong.
 Not only does it cause her elbow to pain.
 It also prevents her from looking at her page.

 Of course, with intervention, she has managed to overcome these setbacks but her grip will always remain the same.

 Good preschools and educationists aren't in a rush to make the child read and write immediately.
 They focus on crucial pre-writing activities like building fine and gross motor skills.
 They also focus on getting the pencil grip right in children.

 Focus on the tons of activities that are available to improve fine and gross motor skills.
-Sorting, tracing, playdough, and other activities make sure that the child's fingers are strong enough to write, when they are ready.
+Sorting, tracing, playdough, and other activities make sure that the child's fingers are strong enough to

 2. Core muscle development